 To install your ECC SSL Certificate, see Apache: Install Your ECC SSL Certificate.

 1. Apache: Create Your ECC CSR (Certificate Signing Request)

 Apache: How to Create Your ECC CSR

 At the prompt, type the following command to generate an ECC private key using the OpenSSL ecparam tool to generate your .key file:

 Where server is the name of your server.

 Note: Recommended ECC key size is 256-bit.
-If greater encryption strength is required, your other private key options are prime384v1 or prime521v1.
+If greater encryption strength is required, your other private key option is secp384r1.